infernojs/inferno-website/src/docs/guides/animations.md

 Inferno has class component lifecycle events that allow you to animate components on mount and unmount:

+Class components:
 - componentDidAppear(dom)
 - componentWillDisappear(dom, callback)

+Functional components:
+- onComponentDidAppear(dom, props)
+- onComponentWillDisappear(dom, props, callback)

-The package `inferno-animation` provides a base class that implement these to allow you to easily convert components to animated components.
+The package `inferno-animation` provides a base class and helper methods that implement these to allow you to easily convert components to animated components.
 See the API docs for inferno-animation.

 When mounting animated components that in turn contain animated components only the outer most animation will be triggered.